-- 10.1.
-This policy framework is important for the management of events in the City of Cape Town.
-It provides an administrative procedure for the management of events. - 10.2.
-The revised events policy will be implemented once approved by Council. - 10.3.
-Monitoring and evaluation of this policy will be performed by the Events Department.

-- 10.4.
-Directorates are to advise the Events Department of any blockages within the policy implementation framework. - 10.5.
-Changes in legislation must be taken into account for future amendments to this policy. - 10.6.
+- 11.1.
+This policy framework is important for the management of events in the City.
+It provides an administrative procedure for the management of events. - 11.2.
+The revised Events Policy will be implemented once approved by Council. - 11.3.
+Monitoring and evaluation of this policy will be performed by the Events Department. - 11.4.
+Directorates are to advise the Events Department of any blockages within the policy implementation framework. - 11.5.
+Changes in legislation must be taken into account for future amendments to this policy. - 11.6.
 Any amendments to this policy must be re-submitted to Council for review and approval.